Severswoed/GlowStatus/docs/build.md

   Run `pip install -r requirements.txt` first.
 The updated build_mac.py will check dependencies automatically.

 - **PySide6 import errors on macOS:**
-  The updated build_mac.py explicitly includes PySide6 modules.
-Clean build and retry: `rm -rf build/ dist/` then rebuild.
+  The custom recipe handles PySide6 inclusion.
+If errors persist, clean build and retry: `rm -rf build/ dist/` then rebuild.

+- **App bundle still over 200MB:**
+  Check that the custom recipe is working - look for "🎯 GlowStatus: Using minimal PySide6 recipe" in build output.
+If not present, the recipe failed to apply.

+- **Custom recipe errors:**
+  The build script backs up and restores original py2app recipes.
+If recipe modification fails, the build will continue with default behavior but larger size.

 - **App name is wrong:**
   Set `CFBundleName` in the `plist` section of `scripts/build_mac.py` (macOS).